6 Best UK Banks for sending money abroad 2023

 International Transfer Fees for UK Banks

-Here’s an overview of the typical costs for sending an international transfer with 6 large UK banks and neobanks.
+Here’s an overview of the typical costs for sending an international transfer with 6 large UK banks and providers.
 The exact price you pay may vary based on how you set up your transfer - in branch payments are often more expensive than online transfers for example.

-Provider | International transfer fee |
+Provider or bank | Transfer fee |

 ---|---|

-RBS | No fee for standard payments made online, urgent payments made online cost 15 GBP |
+RBS | No fee for online standard payments, 15 GBP for urgent payments |

-NatWest | No fee for standard payments made online, urgent payments made online cost 15 GBP |
+NatWest | No fee for online standard payments, 15 GBP for urgent payments |

-HSBC | No fee for SEPA payments, or for payments to other countries and currencies made in the HSBC app.
-5 GBP for online payments |
+HSBC | No fee for SEPA payments, 5 GBP for other transfers |

 How to avoid international transfer fees with Banks